Particular/docs.particular.net/nservicebus/hosting/nservicebus-host/logging-configuration.md

 ## Logging configuration

-This article explains how to customize the logging configuration when using the NServiceBus.Host.
+This article explains how to customize the logging configuration when using the NServiceBus Host.
 For more details about logging configuration in built-in profiles, refer to the [NServiceBus.Host Profiles - Logging](profiles.md#logging) section.

 ## Constructor of IConfigureThisEndpoint implementation